 While we'd all love to have FitGurlMel in our back pockets to help us get into incredible shape every day, the reality isn't so.
-But the trainer, who also once had to start from scratch after being out of shape, knows the key is taking that first step to get started.
-So to help you make the leap, KKW shared Alcantara's best beginner tips on her app.
+But the trainer, who once had to start from scratch after being out of shape, knows the key to seeing results is taking that first step to get started.
+To help you take the leap, KKW shared Alcantara's best beginner tips on her app.

 1. Pick a Date